Kotlin/kotlinx.serialization/docs/topics/serialization-customization-options.md

 ### Make properties required with the @Required annotation

-A property with a default value can be made required in a serialized format with the [`@Required`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-required/) annotation.
+You can make properties required in a serialized format with the [`@Required`](https://kotlinlang.org/api/kotlinx.serialization/kotlinx-serialization-core/kotlinx.serialization/-required/) annotation.
 This ensures that the property must be present in the input, even if it has a default value:

 ```kotlin